halfak/associate-engineer-2019/README.md

 # Associate Engineer Task

-This project contains code and instructions for completing the Wikimedia Foundation's task for the Sr. Software Engineer position (see the job description).
+This project contains code and instructions for completing the Wikimedia Foundation's task for the Associate Software Engineer position (see the job description).

 To complete the task, read the following problem description and implement a solution.
 Please submit your solution (the code and a one-page description how you approached this